-71 years ago today, Nazi Germany surrendered.
-Seven days earlier, her leader, Adolf Hitler along with much of his inner circle of cabinet members and friends committed suicide in a bunker in Berlin.
+On May 7, 1945, Nazi Germany surrendered.
+Seven days earlier, its leader, Adolf Hitler, along with much of his inner circle of cabinet members and friends, committed suicide in a bunker in Berlin.
 Hitler and his new bride Eva Braun both took cyanide pills.
 He tested them on his dog and her litter of pups just before to make sure it would work.
 He then shot himself in the head to spare himself any suffering.

 It started in the early 30’s.
 Camps began to spring up.
 First they were simply concentration camps—places where enemies of the state were “concentrated”.
 Laws were passed to make it easier to pass laws to make it easier to imprison people.
-Most were political enemies but they also included homosexuals, gypsies or other social “deviants”.
-In all Nazi Germany would build 40,000 camps; concentration camps; death camps.
+Most were political enemies but they also included gays, gypsies or other social “deviants”.
+In all, Nazi Germany built 40,000 camps; concentration camps; death camps.

 The Nazi’s worked hard at it though.
 They innovated and perfected their craft.
 As they began to execute tens of thousands of Russian soldiers and civilians on the eastern front, German soldiers began to complain of “battle fatigue.”
 It wasn’t easy shooting women and children.
-So they innovated.
+Necessity is the mother of invention.
+So they invented a new death.
 They began to use mobile gas vans to do the job.

 The belongings the Jews of Europe brought were taken from them on the train platform, inventoried and sent back to Berlin.
 The Nazi doctors and guards separated the people on the platform.
-The elderly, the women and the children as well as the sick and the weak were separated from the men and the young women.
-The men and young women were taken to work camps-usually about 250 or so out of every couple thousand.
+The elderly, the older women and the children as well as the sick and the weak were separated from the men and the young women.
+The men and young women were taken to work camps, usually about 250 or so out of every couple thousand.
 Twins and people with heterocrhomia, a rare genetic classification that yields two different colored eyes, were taken for medical experimentation.

 That group was walked to a facility about 100 meters away, clearly visible from the train.
 They were given towels and told to disrobe in order to be showered.
 Like cattle, they were pushed into the facility.
 Guards told them to put their hands up over their head because more people could fit into the shower that way.
 Once the entire train load was in, the doors were shut and a guard dropped cylinders of gas through an opening in the roof.
 Within 10-15 minutes, they were all dead.
-Soon, guards in gas masks removed the bodies and took them to mass graves or crematoriums.
+Guards in gas masks removed the bodies and took them to mass graves or crematoriums.
 The goal was to have the facility ready in time for the arrival of the next train.

 At it’s height in 1943, the Nazi death machine murdered 6,000 people a day in death camps.
 Most were Europe’s Jews.
 All told, six million European Jews were murdered.
 Two thirds of the entire Jewish population of Europe was gone.
 98% of Jews in Germany were gone—most murdered.
 Though Nazi Germany lost the war, the Third Reich succeeded in its goal of eliminating the Jewish population in the Rhineland.
 The “Final Solution” was mostly realized.
 Whole communities and cultures were wiped from the face of the planet.
-It was a genocide not duplicated in its scale and speed in the long history of a species with a propensity to do horrible things to itself.
+It was a genocide not duplicated in its scale and speed in the long history of a species with a propensity to do horrible things to themselves.

 It probably won’t happen again.
 Not because we don’t have it in us.
-Simply because it’s extraordinarily difficult to do-from a logistical perspective.
+Simply because it’s extraordinarily difficult to do, from a logistical perspective.

 Over the last 70 years we’ve spent a lot time trying to understand how the horrors of the Holocaust happened.
-How man, on such a horrifyingly existential scale could do that to itself.
+How man, on such a horrifyingly existential scale could do that to their fellow man.
 We’ve looked at the psychology behind group thought and authoritarian tendencies.
 We’ve looked at the psychology of fascism and racism.
-Even the most comprehensive studies do little more than piece together parts of the “how” behind it.
+But even the most comprehensive studies do little more than piece together parts of the “how” behind it.
 No one ever really gets to the why.

 We know two things—factual irrefutable things about the Holocaust though.
 The first is this.
 It actually doesn’t take the majority of a people, or even a plurality, to move a society to a point where they are capable of mass genocide.
 The second is this.
 The first fact is only true if the others remain silent.
 And the first step of that silence is accepting, without challenge, the dangerous notion that other human beings are something less than that.

-Ours isn’t yet.
-And it won’t be- but only if the compassionate majority refuses to yield the floor.
-As long as we live, we should remember, one early April when the horror ended.
+Our die isn’t cast yet.
+And it won’t be.
+But only if the compassionate majority refuses to yield the floor.
+As long as we live, we should remember, what authority without compassion looks like.
 If for no other reason to take stock of how close we are to the edge.